rveciana/BasemapTutorial/docs/utilities.rst

 Adds values to the longitudes so they can fit the correct map origin.
 Changes also the data array so it can fit the new origin.
 Sometimes, the longitude data is given in an interval different from -180, 180.
 From 0 to 360, for instance.
 To draw the data properly, this values must be shifted.

+.. note: The main difference from :ref:`shiftgrid`is that the input values must be in a cylindric projection with regular grids

 `shiftdata(lonsin, datain=None, lon_0=None) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.shiftdata>`_

 * lonsin the original longitudes.
 They have to be either a one dimension or two dimension arrays, but always in a regular lat/lon grid